DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 ## Obtaining a Browser Alias Within a Test

 Sometimes you may need to determine a browser's alias from within a test.
-For example, you configured a test tasks using the [testCafe.createRunner](../../using-testcafe/programming-interface/testcafe.md#createrunner) function and specified several browsers where the test should run.
-However, the test logic should be different for different browsers: `runner.browsers(['safari','chrome'])`.
+For example, you configured a test tasks using the [testCafe.createRunner](../../using-testcafe/programming-interface/testcafe.md#createrunner) function and specified several browsers where the test should run: `runner.browsers(['safari','chrome'])`.
+However, the test logic should be different for different browsers.
 To do this, you need to detect which test instance corresponds to `safari` and which one corresponds to `chrome`.

 To obtain a browser's alias, create a client function that uses the [navigator.userAgent](https://www.w3schools.com/jsref/prop_nav_useragent.asp) property.
 This function returns the browser's user-agent header, and you can use external modules (for example, [ua-parser-js](https://github.com/faisalman/ua-parser-js)) to parse this header.